QASP Annual Renewal & Re-certification Cycle

 - Agree to the terms of listing on the ABA Registry

-Prior to accessing the QASP Examination, Coursework and training requirements, recommendations, fieldwork and supervision requirements will need to be completed, verified, and approved through the online process
+Prior to accessing the QASP Examination, Coursework and training requirements, recommendation, fieldwork and supervision requirements will need to be completed, verified, and approved through the online process